 As a freelancer promoting a service online to a worldwide market, this will be your opportunity to:

 - Adapt your message or service to what is needed in the market.

 - You can even create jobs by outsourcing certain tasks to other individuals, giving them the opportunity to freelance.

-Regardless of the economic situation , you will always have the opportunity to reach an audience, and the good new is that you are not walking the tight rope of sudden changes leading to job loss.
+Regardless of the economic situation , you may always have the opportunity to reach an audience, and the good news is that you stand less of a chance of walking the tight rope of sudden changes leading to job loss.